microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

       Do you want to use this existing DDOS Protection Plan (y/n)?
       ```

-      Or if no DDOS plan is found in the subscription the script will simply ouput
+      Or if no DDoS plan is found in the subscription the script will simply ouput:

       ```bash
       No existing DDOS protection plan found.
 Terraform will create a new one.
       ```

-7. Determine your plan for network connectivity to the Info Assistant virtual network.
+7. Determine your plan for network connectivity to the Information Assistant virtual network.
 This is required to complete the deployment.
 When you run `make deploy` it will now stop after the infrastructure is deployed and provide the following prompt:

     ```text
       ____ _               _